 Celery, for instance, helps defend cabbage plants, in that the strong odor of it repulses the cabbage butterfly.

-Additionally, herbs such as thyme, sage, basil, and the like can attract pollinators but repel insect pests.
+Additionally, herbs such as thyme, sage, basil, and the like can attract bees and other pollinators but repel insect pests.
 These taller herbs can also provide shade to help protect and give the cooler temperature effect in which celery thrives.

 On the flip side, avoid parsley, parsnips, carrots, or turnips near the plant as they share a desire for the same nutrients.